-Αc ction Priority Short Term • Investigation and review of Snowy River's planning controls in respect of climate change adaptation as necessary. • Reporting in the Council's State of the Environment Report.
-Short Term and Ongoing • Undertake a climate risk assessment and identify priority issues for Council and the community.
-Medium Term • Investigate a community garden and urban food policy to encourage local food production.
+Action Priority A28 Investigation and review of Snowy River's planning controls in respect of climate change adaptation as necessary.
+Short Term A29 Reporting in the Council's State of the Environment Report.
+Short Term and Ongoing A30 Identify studies and data required to address gaps and/ or limitations and improve knowledge and management of flood risk including climate change.
+Short term and Ongoing A31 Undertake priority studies and management plans to address gaps in knowledge or management of flood risk and fulfil flood risk management responsibilities in accordance with the NSW Flood Prone Land Policy.
+Short term and ongoing A32 Undertake a climate risk assessment and identify priority issues for Council and the community.
+Medium Term A33 Investigate a community garden and urban food policy to encourage local food production.
 Medium Term

-- Investigation and review of Snowy River's planning controls relating to climate change adaptation by June 2021. - Include information in the State of the Environment Report to be prepared by August 2020 on impacts of hazard and climate change. - Formulate a climate risk assessment and implementation policy by December 2024. - Prepare a community garden and urban food policy by June 2023.
+- M34 Investigation and review of Snowy River's planning controls relating to climate change adaptation by December 2021. - M35 Include information in the State of the Environment Report to be prepared by August 2020 on impacts of hazard and climate change. - M36 Formulate a climate risk assessment and implementation policy by December 2024.